 When you’re making your selection either online or at the drugstore, keep in mind that some magnesium supplements include a blend of different types of magnesium, whereas some you can purchase individually.

 Glycine is another sleep-inducing amino acid.
 One form of supplemental magnesium is magnesium glycinate.
-This is one of the most absorbable forms of magnesium you can take.
-Studies have shown that glycine improves sleep quality and promotes natural, healthy sleep patterns, including healthy REM cycles.
+This is one of the mostyou can take.
+Studies have shown that and promotes natural, healthy sleep patterns, including healthy REM cycles.

 Magnesium glycinate is normally included in many over-the-counter magnesium supplements, but always be sure to check, as it is recommended especially for improving sleep.